enzo-project/enzo-dev/doc/manual/source/parameters/hierarchy.rst

     about the simulations (c_s=1, etc.).
 However, this is necessary if you want to reproduce some of the old enzo results (e.g. Kritsuk et al. 2006).
-Default: 0 ``MetallicityForRefinement`` (external)
+Default: 0 ``MetallicityRefinementMinMetallicity`` (external)
+    For method 13 (metallicity refinement), this is the threshold metallicity (in units of solar metallicity) above which cells must be refined to a minimum level of ``MetallicityRefinementMinLevel``.
+For method 19 (metal mass),
-    Used with refinement method 19.
-Flags cells for refinement when the metal mass is above the necessary baryon mass (method 2) for refinement multiplied by MetallicityForRefinement (in units of solar metallicity).
+    this flags cells for refinement when the metal mass is above the necessary baryon mass (method 2) for refinement multiplied by this parameter.
 Behaves similarly to refinement by baryon mass but focuses on metal-enriched regions.
+In units of solar metallicity.
+    Default: 1.0e-5
-Default: 1.0 ``MetallicityRefinementMinMetallicity`` (external)
+``MetallicityRefinementMinLevel`` (external)
-    This is the threshold metallicity (in units of solar metallicity) above which cells must be refined to a minimum level of ``MetallicityRefinementMinLevel``.
-Default: 1.0e-5 ``MetallicityRefinementMinLevel`` (external)
     Sets the minimum level (maximum cell size) to which a cell enriched with metal above a level set by ``MetallicityRefinementMinMetallicity``